 9 tips for optimizing Google Ads

-Even when you’re ready to optimize your Google Ads, all of the elements can be overwhelming.
-From bids and metrics to keywords, it’s tricky to know what tasks can have the biggest impact.
+From bids to landing pages to keywords, it’s tricky to know what tasks can have the biggest impact.

 So, where should you begin?

-In this list, we have narrowed down some of the most important optimizations for you to focus on.
+In this list, we narrowed down some of the most important optimizations to focus on.
 These will make the best use of the time you spend on your account.

 1. Use negative keywords

-Negative keywords are essentially the opposite of keywords.
-Rather than terms you want to include in your campaigns, negative keywords are search terms that you want the algorithm to exclude your ads from showing up for.
+Negative keywords are search terms that you want the algorithm to exclude your ads from showing up for.

-When a user inputs a search term that includes your negative keywords, your ad won’t be eligible for the auction.
+In other words, when a user inputs a search term from your negative keyword list, your ad won’t be eligible for the auction.
 Therefore, it won’t show up.

-He’s an example of how it works.
-You’re a law firm specializing in family law.
-You may then want to include negative keywords around other types of law, such as “employment lawyer” or “personal injury attorney.”
-You would add this to your campaign’s negative keyword list as “personal injury” and “employment.”
+Here’s an example of how it works.
+A law firm specializing in family law may want to include negative keywords around other types of law, such as “employment lawyer” or “personal injury attorney.”

-In addition to ad group and campaign-level negative keywords, Google is now rolling out account-level negative keywords.
+In addition to ad group and campaign-level negative keywords, Google also offers account-level negative keywords.
 The account-level negatives will come in handy when you want to stop showing up for some searches across your whole account.

 Some examples might be terms like “free,” “jobs,” “reviews,” and similar terms.